 What Is the Sunday Basket?

-The Sunday Basket is both an organizational method and an optional product available for purchase from Organize 365®.
-Previously, you could learn how to create your own Sunday Basket by listening to the Sunday Basket podcast.
-That podcast in no longer available, but you can read all about paper organization including the Sunday Basket in Lisa Woodruff’s book, The Paper Solution.
+The Sunday Basket is both an organizational method and an optional product available for purchase from Organize 365® and Amazon.
+Previously, you could learn how to create your own Sunday Basket for free by listening to the Sunday Basket podcast.
+Although that podcast in now only available to those who have purchased the complete Sunday Basket system, you can read all about paper organization including the Sunday Basket in Lisa Woodruff’s book, The Paper Solution.

 Save to Pinterest: The Perfect Sunday Basket